joshbegley/nyt-latest/README.md

 https://nytimes.com/2023/04/28/arts/dance/harrison-ball-retiring-new-york-city-ballet.html?searchResultPosition=1

 **Harry Kane and the End of the Line**\
 `The Tottenham star has given everything for the club he has supported since childhood.
-As he nears the end of his contact, he owes it nothing.`\
+As he nears the end of his contract, he owes it nothing.`\
 https://nytimes.com/2023/04/28/sports/soccer/harry-kane-tottenham-liverpool.html?searchResultPosition=2

 **What I’m Reading: Wives and Muses Edition**\